-Avoid direct sun exposure, spray tanning or sun beds for 6 weeks before and after the treatment and if you will be exposed to the sun, a high SPF sunscreen should be applied.
+It’s important to avoid direct sun exposure, spray tanning or sun beds for 6 weeks before and after the treatment.
+If being exposed to the sun is unavoidable, a high SPF sunscreen should be applied.
 You should also avoid waxing, peeling or any kind of skin resurfacing for 2 to 3 weeks before and after your pigmentation or freckle removal in Melbourne.

-The pigmented areas will darken immediately or during the first few hours, and will remain dark for a few days before being shed from the skin surface.
+The pigmented areas will darken immediately or during the first few hours and will remain dark for a few days before being shed from the skin surface.
 Following your pigmentation or skin sun spots treatment, you may feel quite sunburnt and the treated area may be red for up to several hours.
 Some clients may experience swelling which goes away within a few days.
 Treated pigmented areas may develop a crust, which can last from 3 days to 2-3 weeks.
 A cool compress immediately after treatment will relieve any swelling or burnt feeling.
-Applying a cooling gel such as Aloe Vera and Tea Tree can help but don’t use any anti-inflammatory properties which could interfere with the treatment.
-Taking antioxidants and vitamins A, E and C can be helpful.
+Applying a cooling gel such as aloe vera or tea tree can help, but don’t use any products with anti-inflammatory properties, as these can interfere with the pigmentation removal process.
+Taking antioxidants and vitamins A, E and C can be beneficial.

 Make an Appointment at Our Pigmentation & Sunspot Clinic Today